 Heads of Collections

-Senior staff working with collections at the strategic level meet annually to:
+Senior staff working with collections at the strategic level meet regularly to:

 - share policies about collection development and major acquisitions

-- share policies and guidelines around legacy collections; access to rare collections; handling and loan of collection material; use of collections by researchers
+- share policies, issues and information about legacy collections; access to rare collections; handling and loan of collection material; use of collections by researchers

 - discuss and share solutions for staffing issues, including training and succession planning